kakkarav/MCMC/README.md

 This simulation is used to study the phase diagram of the compressible bosonic integer quantum hall state.

-This simulation extends the beautiful work of [Scott D. Geraedts and Olexei I. Motrunich](https://arxiv.org/abs/1302.1436) by including a random chemical potential and is a part of my new paper.
+This simulation extends the beautiful work of [Scott D. Geraedts and Olexei I. Motrunich](https://arxiv.org/abs/1302.1436) by including a random chemical potential to the first Boson component and is a part of my new paper.

 ## Installation